Skip to main content

 Kazakhstan saves an estimated $220,000 over 5 years versus Dubai while offering the same 0% corporate tax, according to cost of living comparisons via Numbeo.

-Freelancer Tax Without Astana Hub
+Tax for Freelancers Without Astana Hub

 Digital nomads on the Neo Nomad Visa (B12-1) working for foreign companies are generally not considered tax residents if they stay under 183 days.
 Those on the B9-1 who become tax residents pay 10% individual income tax on Kazakhstan-sourced income.

-Kaspi Bank is Kazakhstan’s super-app: banking, marketplace, payments, and QR codes accepted at 99% of businesses.
-Since February 3, 2025, foreigners can get a Kaspi Gold card by visiting any branch in person with their passport and a Kazakh phone number.
+According to Kaspi's official updates, since February 3, 2025, foreigners can get a Kaspi Gold card by visiting any branch in person with their passport and a Kazakh phone number.
 The card is valid for 1 year.

 Steps to Get Kaspi Gold